Pwd9000-ML/terraform-azurerm-dynamic-subnets/README.md

 ## Module Outputs

 Module outputs are only generated for new resources created in this module e.g. Resource Group and/or Azure Virtual network.
 Outputs are not generated if subnets are populated on an existing Azure Virtual Network.

 - core_network_rg_id - Output Resource Group ID.
 (Only if new resource group was created as part of this deployment).
 - core_vnet_id -  Output Azure Virtual Network ID.
 (Only if new Vnet was created as part of this deployment).

+## Example 1

-## Example 1: Simple example where new Resource Group and Vnet will be created (Default)
+Simple example where a new Resource Group and Vnet will be created (Default).
 This example requires no input and will create a new resource group and vnet populated with demo subnets based on the default input variables.

 ```hcl
 provider "azurerm" {